eyeyar03/Notes/design-patterns/README.md

 Defines the skeleton on an algorithm in a method, deferring some steps to subclasses.
 Template Method lets sublcasses redefine certain steps of an algorithm without changing the algorithm's structure.

+### Iterator Pattern

+Provides a way to access the elements of an aggregate object sequentially without exposing its underlying representation.

+It also places the task of traversal on the iterator object, not on the aggregate, which simplifies the aggregate interface and implementation, and places the responsibility where it should be.